New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 HOW POLICYLAYER USES THIS

-PolicyLayer governs all MCP tool use through YAML-defined policies.
-When an agent invokes any MCP tool, PolicyLayer evaluates the call — checking the tool name against allow/deny lists, validating arguments against constraints, and enforcing rate limits — before forwarding it to the server.
+PolicyLayer governs all MCP tool use through a JSON policy attached to each grant, authored in the dashboard's visual policy builder.
+When an agent invokes any MCP tool, PolicyLayer evaluates the call at the gateway — checking the tool name against allow/deny rules, validating arguments against per-tool conditions, and enforcing quota limits — before forwarding it to the server.
 This ensures tool use stays within authorised boundaries.
 No code changes to the agent or server.

 FREQUENTLY ASKED QUESTIONS